Dirty Girls

 "Dirty Girls" is the 18th episode of the seventh and final season of the television series Buffy the Vampire Slayer.
+The episode aired on April 15, 2003, on UPN.

 Plot

 A young Potential Slayer, Shannon, is chased through the woods by Bringers.
-She accepts the assistance of a stranger wearing a priest's collar and driving a truck and is horrified to discover that she has fallen into a trap.
+She accepts the assistance of a stranger wearing a priest's collar and driving a truck but is horrified to discover that she has fallen into a trap.
 The man, who introduces himself as Caleb, terrifies her and burns his mark into her neck.
 He gives her a message for the Slayer (which the viewer does not hear at this time), stabs her in the stomach, and forces her out of the car.
 Minutes later, Faith and Willow find the girl on their way back to Sunnydale after re-ensouling Angel in Los Angeles and take her to the hospital, where Faith asks Willow why the Scooby Gang failed to warn her about the threat of the Bringers.
 Faith subsequently encounters Spike chasing a young woman and mistakenly believes Spike is evil again.
 The young woman, now in her vampire form, attacks Faith who, borrowing a stake from Buffy, quickly slays her.

 Back at the house, Faith encounters a cold reception from both Dawn and Giles, and Spike explains that the tension is not all because of her.
 Meanwhile, the First Evil reveals Buffy's form to Caleb who is residing in the basement of a winery.
 The next day, Andrew brings the interested Potentials up to speed on Faith's history, as they watch Faith exercise in the back yard with fascination over this other Slayer.
 At Sunnydale High School, Principal Wood calls Buffy into his office where he fires her from her school job, emphasizing the need for her to focus on the mission.

 Alarmed by the obsession over her at the Summers' home, Faith sneaks down into the basement for a cigarette break, where Spike joins her.
 The two talk and bond over their respective periods of being dangerous.
 Faith reveals they met once before years ago when Faith was in Buffy's body, and Spike reveals that he and Buffy had been more than just friends at one point.
 Buffy, having arrived home after leaving the school, comes down and seems a bit unnerved at seeing the two of them together.
 Dawn calls down that Willow has reported from the hospital: Shannon is awake.
 Buffy goes to the hospital, where Shannon tells Buffy of Caleb's message: he has something of Buffy's.